HR-Fahim/AAPL-Stock-Market-Webite-Built-With-Laravel-and-PostgreSQL/README.md

 ## License

-The codes in this repository is licensed under the [MIT License](LICENSE).
+The codes in this repository are licensed under the [MIT License](LICENSE).